Trail Specifications

 Board Approves EIR

-The EBRPD Board voted to proceed with a full Environmental Impact Report (EIR) under the California Environmental Quality Act (CEQA) — a major step forward.
+The EBRPD Board votes 5-2 to proceed with a full Environmental Impact Report (EIR) under CEQA — a major milestone.
+Board later approves contract with Nomad for EIR, and the 2026 budget containing EIR funding.

 January 2026